ga-wdi-pvd/rails_features_CRD/readme.md

 # Rails Features

-## Learning Objectives (2:30 - 2:35, 5 min)
+## Learning Objectives
-- Create a new Rails application with postgres as the default.
+- Create a new Rails application with Postgres as the default.
 - Use rake to create, edit, and update, and seed the db.
 - Use Rails generators to create and add attributes to models.
 - Use Rails console to inspect and manipulate models.
 - Describe the full life cycle of a request/response in Rails
 - Implement the index feature for a model in Rails
 - Implement the show feature for a model in Rails
-- Implement the create feature for a model in Rails
-- Implement the delete feature for a model in Rails

-## Framing && Revisit MVC pattern (2:35 - 2:45, 10 min)
+## Framing & Revisit MVC pattern

 ![rMVC](http://i.stack.imgur.com/Sf2OQ.png)